goharbor/website/docs/working-with-projects/project-configuration/create-robot-accounts.md

 weight: 40
 ---

-Harbor allows you to use a projeect robot account to automate running operations for a project including,
+Harbor allows you to use a project robot account to automate running operations for a project including,

 * Push artifacts
 * Pull artifacts